nunobmoura/project_index/_posts/2020-01-01-why-are-you-not-designing-your-day-to-day-experience.md

 What metrics are important to you?

 - **Less time spent: what are the tasks you repeat every day that can be optimized or automated to save you time?**
-From using Buffer to schedule my social media posts, to setting up [if this than that](https://ifttt.com/ "Make your work more productive") recipes that will help me manage the UX Collective; I’m constantly paying attention to time-consuming tasks that are repeated at a certain frequency, and finding ways to automate them or eliminate them altogether.
+From using Buffer to schedule my social media posts, to setting up [if this than that](https://ifttt.com/ "Make your work more productive"){:target="_blank"} recipes that will help me manage the UX Collective; I’m constantly paying attention to time-consuming tasks that are repeated at a certain frequency, and finding ways to automate them or eliminate them altogether.
 - **Less forgetting: how can you reduce the number of times you forget things?**
 Setting monthly reminders to pay the bills, yearly birthday reminders for the people you love, or even daily reminders for more mundane tasks; it only takes a minute, and can save you a lot of frustration and energy later on.
 - **Less decision-making: how can you reduce the number of decisions you have to make throughout the day?**